-REINFORCE Baseline: From Tab.
-1, we see that our models trained with REINFORCE (#3) are about 9% better than the state-of-the-art methods (#1 & #2).
-The improvements are due to using advanced mechanisms and techniques such as the Seq2Seq structure in the QGen, the memory and attention mechanisms in the Guesser, and the training of the Guesser model with reinforcement learning.
-One important difference is that our QGen model is trained in question level.
+Upon the baseline, the new QGen model with Seq2Seq structure improves the performance by about 1%, see Tab.
+1 (#3 & 4).
+With the Seq2Seq structure, our QGen model is trained in question level.
 This means that the model first learns to query meaningfully, step by step.
 Eventually, it learns to conduct a meaningful dialog.
 Compared to directly learning to manage a strategic conversation, this bottom-up training procedure helps the model absorb knowledge, because it breaks large tasks down into smaller, more manageable pieces.
-This makes the learn-
+This makes the learning for QGen much easier.